abhayburman/AppWarp_Android_SDK_JAR/README.md

-Sample
+Sample////same........
 ========
-The given samples shows you how to set up your eclipse project to include the AppWarp SDK Jar file.
+The given samples shows you know how to set up your eclipse project to include the AppWarp SDK Jar file.
 It illustrates very basic connection/joining rooms etc. as well as Update and Chat APIs.

-Please update the call to WarpClient initialize with the Api and Secret Key pair you received when registering.
+Please update the call**** to WarpClient initialize with the Api and Secret Key pair you received when registering.